aarshiyap/TestRepo/README.md

 # TestRepo
 GitHub testing lab for CSC 305 by AARSHIYA PRAJAPATI.

-Beware of the wrath of the hungry emu.
+Beware of the wrath of the very hungry emu.